bagisto/bagisto-docs/src/docs/package-development/system-configuration.md

 ## Your Next Step

-Excellent!
 You've now successfully implemented system configuration for your RMA package.
 Your package now provides administrators with an intuitive interface to configure RMA behavior without touching code.

 With system configuration in place, administrators can now:
 - Enable or disable RMA functionality across the store